Bigger and healthier: European men grow 11cm in a century

 For the most recent decades, the data on men were mainly taken from height-by-age surveys, while for the earlier years the analysis used data for the heights of military conscripts and recruits.

-On average, men's height had grown by 11 centimetres (cm) in just over a century, the researchers found, but there were differences from country to country.
+On average, men's height had grown by 11 centimeters (cm) in just over a century, the researchers found, but there were differences from country to country.

 In Spain, for example, average male height rose by around 12 cm from just under 163 cm in 1871-1875 to just under 175 cm in 1971-5, while in Sweden, men's average height increased by 10 cm from just over 170 cm to almost 180 cm in the same period.